IlhaanHasssan/tech264_python/learning_python/README.md

 print(One_third)
 print(One_third * 3)
 #python has internal rounding of integers due to IEEE754 arithmetic
+#floating-point arithmetic is subject to precision limits
+#so you should be careful when working with floating-point numbers in critical calculations

 print(bool(""))
 # empty string is false